Reporting Boundary: One Hospital campus

 We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 9 SDG’s.

 This is Homerton University Hospital NHS Foundation Trusts’ fifth year of business carbon footprint reporting.
-The Trust first calculated the carbon footprint of its entire estate and fleet for the year ending March 2017 and set a target to reduce emissions by 5% annually.
+This is Homerton University Hospital Foundation Trust’s fifth year of business carbon footprint reporting and Planet Mark certification.
+Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.